Purpose of Grant

 Deadlines & Notifications

-One project will be accepted per year (even though there are two deadlines).
-The internal deadline for projects will be March 18, 2021.
-If selected, the proposal will be due June 1, 2021.
-Funding decisions will be made in August, 2021.
+One project will be accepted per year.
+The internal deadline for projects will be March 18, 2022.
+If selected, the proposal will be due June 1, 2022.
+Funding decisions will be made in August, 2022.

 Please fill out the form below to apply.

 Contact Karin Neuenschwander with the Office of Foundation Relations at firstname.lastname@example.org.